jsebasc9/grades-calculator/README.md

 This program include pseudocode and flowchart
-It was implemented with different programming concepts, including data types, control strcutures with cycles and conditional statmens for programming principles.
+It was implemented with different programming concepts, including data types, control structures with cycles and conditional statmens for programming principles.